leena-bhooshan/Emotion-Recognition/README.md

 8. Now, the last step which executes the application on locahost using flask.
   >flask run

   ENJOY THE APPLICATION!!!
-  FEEL FREE TO CONTRIBUTE TO THIS APPLICATION...
+  FEEL FREE TO CONTRIBUTE TO THIS APPLICATION . . .